What is Nutritional Pharmacology?

-Rather than treating each system with a dedicated nutrient or substance group, studies point to the possibility that there are groups of plant compounds that have the ability to impact many ailments related to almost every body system: cannabinoids are a prime example.
+Rather than treating each system with a dedicated nutrient or substance group, studies point to the possibility that there are groups of plant compounds that have the ability to impact many ailments related to almost every body system: hemp compounds are a prime example.

-Throughout history, cannabis has been used as a therapy for issues from leprosy to earaches to the common headache.
+Throughout history, hemp has been used as a therapy for issues from leprosy to earaches to the common headache.
 However, it took thousands of years before anyone found an answer to the question: how could one plant treat so many diverse ailments?
-The answer lies in a hitherto unknown system in the body that affects how almost every other system works: the endocannabinoid system (ECS).
+The answer lies in a hitherto unknown system in the body that affects how almost every other system works: the ECS.

-The endocannabinoid system consists of a group of specialized receptors in the brain and peripheral nervous system of all vertebrates and is involved in a variety of physiological processes including:
+The ECS consists of a group of specialized receptors in the brain and peripheral nervous system of all vertebrates and is involved in a variety of physiological processes including:

-In 1964, Dr. Ralph Mechoulam identified THC as the chemical in marijuana that was responsible for making people feel high – the first “cannabinoid.”
-But that discovery didn’t fully explain how cannabis quelled nausea or seizures and lessened pain.
+In 1964, Dr. Ralph Mechoulam identified THC as the chemical in marijuana that was responsible for making people feel high – the first “hemp compound.”
+But that discovery didn’t fully explain how hemp quelled nausea or seizures and lessened pain.
 Experiments showed that THC didn’t work with the endorphin system or any other known body system.
-It left many scientists scratching their heads: where were cannabinoid receptor sites in the brain?
+It left many scientists scratching their heads: where were receptor sites in the brain?